nodejs/node/doc/api/stream.md

         // last time!
         writer.write(data, encoding, callback);
       } else {
-        // See if we should continue, or wait
+        // See if we should continue, or wait.
-        // don't pass the callback, because we're not done yet. ok = writer.write(data, encoding);
+        // Don't pass the callback, because we're not done yet. ok = writer.write(data, encoding);
       }
     } while (i > 0 && ok);